Dedicated to innovation

 Karl is a neuroscientist with an extensive background in biological psychology; both essential disciplines for developing the approach 3Z is built on.

 Karl is a professor at the Reykjavik University Neurolab and the author of an extensive set of peer-reviewed papers on subjects related to neurobiological deficiencies, including sleep disorders.

 "Prior to my academic career I was a fisherman.
 And now I'm working with fish again.
 Some would call this a behavioural pattern of sorts."

 As Chief R&D officer, Haraldur aligns our day-to-day research operations with our long-term objectives.

 Haraldur has a masters degree in neuropsychology and extensive research knowledge in the field of neurobehavioural science.

 "I find zebrafish interesting because of the way they open up new ways of identifying gene function related to neurological disease in humans.
 And that they offer a fast way to screen drugs for those diseases."

-Biochemist - BD manager
+Biochemist - CEO